rcook/rcook.github.io/_posts/2019-12-27-lap-steel-conversion.md

 - Music
 - Stratocaster
 ---
 Not only is my [Squier Strat]({% post_url 2019-03-23-my-squier %}) the first guitar I ever bought myself, it has been ripped apart, hacked and customized heavily over the years.
-Therefore, I can't ever see myself getting rid of this guitar (in spite of my current obsession with decluttering).
+Therefore, I can't ever see myself getting rid of it (in spite of my current obsession with decluttering).
 Aside: Squier Silver Series Strats in good&mdash;stock&mdash;condition can fetch up to [$700 on eBay][squier-ebay] which is nuts!

-However, I don't use this guitar much at the moment.
-Therefore, I decided to convert it into a lap steel.
+However, I don't use it much these days.
+Therefore, I decided to convert it into a lap steel to put it to good use.
 I've documented the steps below&hellip;

 ## Introduction

-I want to get down and dirty with slide guitar.
+I want to get down and dirty with slide.
 I've struggled for years to get better at slide guitar.
-Using a regular guitar with action set the way I like it for regular play doesn't work: the slide "grounds out" on the frets and sounds terrible.
+Using a regular guitar with action set the way I like it for non-slide play doesn't work: the slide "grounds out" on the frets and fingerboard and sounds terrible.
 I've tried raising the action and this doesn't quite cut it.
 I then thought about buying myself a lap steel guitar.
-There are cheap ones available such as the [Rogue RLS-1][rogue-rls-1] from Musician's Friend.
-However, as I hinted earlier on, I am trying hard to eliminate clutter from my life and buying another guitar is not compatible with this.
-Another aside: given unlimited space, I would love to "round out" my guitar collection with a lap steel, an SG and an ES-335 or ES-339 and one of [these][kingbolt-ra] sexy beasts, but that's not going to happen any time soon.
+There are cheap ones available such as the [Rogue RLS-1][rogue-rls-1] from Musician's Friend which can be had for about $80.
+However, I am trying really hard to reduce the amount of clutter in my life.
+Buying another guitar, when I've only recently managed to get things down to a sensible number, is certainly not compatible with this.
+Another aside: given unlimited space, I would love to "round out" my guitar collection with a lap steel, an SG and an ES-335 or ES-339 and one of [these][kingbolt-ra] beasts, but that's not going to happen any time soon.

 Anyway, I happened upon an article describing how to convert a regular acoustic or electric guitar using a fairly inexpensive _extension nut_.
-So, this article shows how I got my Squier up and running for slide for the princely sum of $16.
+Here I'll describe how I got my Squier up and running for slide for the princely sum of $16.

 ## Parts

-This is what I bought:
+This is what I used:

 ![Golden Gate F-3303 extension nut]({{ site.url }}/assets/2019-12-27-lap-steel-conversion/extension-nut.jpg)
 ![An unbranded tone bar]({{ site.url }}/assets/2019-12-27-lap-steel-conversion/tone-bar.jpg)